Roland MacKenzie: Life and career

-In 1928, he was again named to the Walker Cup team for the match held at the Chicago Golf Club in Wheaton, Illinois, with Charles Evans Jr., Francis Ouimet, Watts Gunn, Jess Sweetser, Harrison R. Johnston, and George Von Elm.
-His last appearance on the Walker Cup team was in the 1930 match, held at the Royal St George's Golf Club in Sandwich, England, with Harrison R. Johnston, George J. Voigt, George Von Elm, Donald K. Moe, Oscar Willing, and Francis Ouimet.
+In 1928, he was again named to the Walker Cup team for the match held at the Chicago Golf Club in Wheaton, Illinois, with Charles Evans Jr., Francis Ouimet, Watts Gunn, Jess Sweetser, Jimmy Johnston, and George Von Elm.
+His last appearance on the Walker Cup team was in the 1930 match, held at the Royal St George's Golf Club in Sandwich, Kent, with Jimmy Johnston, George J. Voigt, George Von Elm, Donald K. Moe, Oscar Willing, and Francis Ouimet.
 In his three years on the Walker Cup team, MacKenzie compiled a 5–1 record.

-In 1931 he went to California and worked as an assistant movie director, counting Howard Hughes, Will Rogers, and Bing Crosby among his golfing friends.
+In 1931, he went to California and worked as an assistant movie director, counting Howard Hughes, Will Rogers, and Bing Crosby among his golfing friends.
 In the mid-1930s, he briefly turned professional and worked as golf pro at the Congressional Country Club in Bethesda, Maryland, the Broadmoor Golf Club in Colorado Springs, Colorado, and the Ponte Vedra Club in Florida.

 Over the years, MacKenzie compiled a record that included Middle Atlantic Amateur titles 23 years apart (a tournament record), eight appearances in the U.S. Amateur between 1923 and 1948, membership on three Walker Cup teams, 1926, 1928 and 1930, and four Maryland State Golf Association father-and-son tournaments, playing with a son or a stepson.
 In 1965, he won the Maryland State Golf Association's seniors tournament.

-He was at various times the club champion at the Elkridge Club, the Baltimore Country Club and the Green Spring Valley Hunt Club.
+At various times, he was the club champion at the Elkridge Club, the Baltimore Country Club and the Green Spring Valley Hunt Club.
 He was a member or past-member of the Gulf Stream Club in Delray Beach, Florida, the Country Club of North Carolina, and the Pinehurst Country Club.
-Two of his farm properties were developed as golf courses, "Oak Lea Farm" in Silver Spring, Maryland, as Argyle Country Club, and “Shamrock Farms” in Pinehurst, North Carolina, as Foxfire Resort & Country Club.
+Two of his farm properties were developed as golf courses, "Oak Lea Farm" in Silver Spring, Maryland, as Argyle Country Club, and “Shamrock Farms” near Pinehurst, North Carolina, as Foxfire Resort & Country Club.

-MacKenzie died at the age of 81 on Saturday, November 19, 1988, at his home in Owings Mills, Maryland.
+MacKenzie died on November 19, 1988, aged 81, at his home in Owings Mills, Maryland.

 Awards and honors

-In 1975 MacKenzie was inducted into the Brown University Hall of Fame, and in 1983 he was inducted into the Middle Atlantic Golf Association Hall of Fame.
+In 1975, MacKenzie was inducted into the Brown University Hall of Fame; further, in 1983, he was inducted into the Middle Atlantic Golf Association Hall of Fame.